honggzb/Study-General/Angular-Study/Angular-Upgrade/readme.md

 │   │   ├── 📄Angular 11 to Angular 17-2024.md
 │   │   ├── 📄Angular 12 New Features.md
 │   │   ├── 📄Angular 13 to Angular 14.md
-│   │   ├── 📄Angular 14 New Features.md       -standalone component
+│   │   ├── 📄Angular 14 New Features.md       -standalone component, inject()
 │   │   ├── 📄Angular 14 to Angular 15.md
 │   │   ├── 📄Angular 17 New Features.md       -defering view, new Dev tools, new build in statement
 │   │   ├── 📄Angular 8 to Angular 9.md